 In his role as a patent litigator, he has driven multiple ITC investigations to successful outcomes.
 Among other things, this involved managing interdisciplinary teams of technologists, expert witnesses, and litigators, coordinating complex discovery, examining witnesses, and oral argument at trial.
 Additionally, Adam served as the primary liaison in multiple German enforcement programs, where he worked closely with foreign counsel to develop the strategy for infringement and nullity proceedings.

-Prior to joining Mintz Levin, Adam worked with the law firm of Pepper Hamilton LLP.
+Prior to joining Mintz, Adam worked with the law firm of Pepper Hamilton LLP.

 - Suffolk University Law School (JD, summa cum laude)